cclemonnn/peter_piu_piu_pygame.py/README.md

 ---------------
 ### Set Up
-Run the main program and the game should start.
+Install pygame and run the main program and the game should start.